 “Knowing what I know now, I would tell anyone that has experienced a loss to go to counseling.
 In fact, don’t walk, RUN to counseling!” she emphasizes.

-…can be just as hard years later, if not harder.
+… is complex … is a unique journey …cannot be avoided …has no time frame…can be just as hard years later, if not harder.
 Counseling support can help.

 Counseling is a safe place where you can share your most intimate, private feelings and thoughts without judgement.
 “It’s not just about grief and sadness.
 When you lose someone, you can also carry around anger, guilt, and many other emotions that counseling can help you process,” says Krista.
 “I felt so safe sharing my feelings and thoughts with the counselor.
 I wouldn’t be where I am today without her,” says Krista.